A cell decomposition of the Fulton MacPherson operad: Operad composition and cellular decomposition

 \subsection{Removing the weights}

-\begin{Thm} There is an operadic cellular decomposition of $FM$. \end{Thm} \begin{proof} We put a cellular structure on $W(FM)$, with cells in bijective correspondence with those of $\bar{N}(\C)$ that will give one on $FM$ via the operadic isomorphism $\beta$.
-The idea is that the cells of $W(FM)$ are obtained from the cells of $FM$ by adding a partial collar to their intersection with the boundary $\de FM$.
+In this subsection we get rid of the weights, and complete the proof of Theorem \ref{princ} , showing that there is a cell decomposition of $FM$ such that the operad composition in $FM$ sends product of cells to cells, i.e. the cell decomposition is "operadic", that is statement (2) of Theorem \ref{princ}.
+The strategy is to construct an operadic cell decomposition on $W(FM)$, with cells in bijective correspondence with those of $\bar{N}(\C)$, and then apply the operad isomorphism $\beta:FM cong W(FM)$ .
+The operadic cells of $W(FM)$ will be obtained from the cells of $FM \subset WFM$ from the previous subsection by adding a partial collar to their intersection with the boundary $\de FM$.

 We warm up with the cases in low arity.

 {\bf Arity 2 } On $WFM(2)=FM(2)$ we put the $b_2=(1/2,1/2)$-structure.

 {\bf Arity 3} For $WFM(3)$, consider the $b_3=(1/3,1/3,1/3)$-decomposition of $FM(3) \subset WFM(3)$.
 Any cell $\sigma \subset \bar{N}_3(\C)$, such that $\de\sigma$ intersects the component of the boundary $(12)3$, but is not entirely contained in it, has the form $\sigma \cong [0,1] \times \sigma_1 \times \sigma_2$, with $\sigma_1,\sigma_2$ cells of $\C_2$.
 This gives a cell $(\Xi'_{b_3})^{-1}(\sigma) \subset FM(3)$ of the $b_3$-structure homeomorphic to $[0,1] \times \sigma_1 \times \sigma_2$ via $\Xi'_{b_3}$.
 Notice that Let us consider $[0,1] \times FM(2) \times FM(2)$ as a subspace of $WFM(3)$ via $(t,x,y) \mapsto x \circ_1^t y$, and the embedding $e:[0,1] \times FM(2) \times FM(2) \to [0,1] \times \bar{N}_3(\C)$ defined by